October 3, around noon…

 - la Sarela: this is a walk along the river Sarela.
 It’s in the middle of the city but it seems like another world, very forested.

 - for coffee: Costa Vella/Casa Felisa: these two places are next door to each other and both have secret gardens that are great for coffee outside if the weather is nice.
-Costa Vella is a little bit nicer, and as Jessica has since opened a Bakery Café in Santiago de Compostela called Lusco & Fusco, and you can find her on Facebook at Facebook: Lusco Fusco Bakery Café.
+Costa Vella is a little bit nicer.
+Jessica, who these notes for us, has since opened a Bakery Café in Santiago de Compostela called Lusco & Fusco, and you can find her on Facebook at Facebook: Lusco Fusco Bakery Café.
 Her café was just mentioned in Condé Nast as one of the best places to have breakfast in Santiago!

 More on our October 2014 trip to Northern Spain.